Sparsa/WISHBONE/README.md

   :: HiddenClockResetEnable domain
   => ( NFDataX b)
   the NFDataX property for the output domain type.
-4. Sometime the genrator adds extra 'let' clause, where it is not needed.
+4. Sometime the generator adds extra 'let' clause, where it is not needed.
 I had to remove an `let` from the generated code,

 controlCircuit
  :: HiddenClockResetEnable domain